 It would be great for high heat and fast cooking when you are craving perfectly seared meat keeping the inside juicy.
 If they are not completely burnt in the first grilling, you can use them again for another session.

 It leaves less residue and burns very hot because of its reactive nature to oxygen.
-It burns fast but you can manage the flame and temperature with the adjustable air vents.
+It burns fast, but you can manage the flame and temperature with adjustable air vents.

 They are fully carbonized and given the same shapes to ensure even burn and longer cook time.

 However, they are slower to blaze and maintain less temperature (700-800°F).
 Unlike lump charcoal, it is not natural and adds pollutants to the air.